maisiesadler/maisiesadler.github.io/_posts/2021-11-04-distributed-systems.md

 #### Reversibility

-If the effects of a decision can't be predicted, then it is expensive if that decision can't be reversed.
+If the effects of a decision can't always be predicted, then it is expensive if that decision can't be reversed.

 Practices such as frequent pushes of small changes and canary releases allow us to minimise the impact of a bad change, and roll it back as soon as we can.

 When we make changes to the system we can monitor metrics such as latency and error rate to ensure we're not unintentionally degrading the user experience.
 We can also monitor the effect of new features to measure the impact and to see if they add value.

-### Verifying Resilience

-It is good to understand how much failure a system can tolerate and still operate within acceptable boundaries.

-#### Chaos Engineering
+### Chaos Engineering

 Chaos Engineering is the practice of running experiments to uncover systemic weakness.
+It helps us to understand how much failure a system can tolerate and still operate within acceptable boundaries.

-We can define the expected behaviour of our system under normal conditions, for example, "We expect 99% availability while processing 200 orders per second".
+We can define the expected behaviour of our system under normal conditions and then hypothesise that this will still be true during real-world events.
+For example, _"We expect 99% availability while processing 200 orders per second while 30% of nodes are unavailable."_

-And then hypothesis about the system behaviour during real-world events and aim to either prove the theory or learn something new.
-Have a rollback plan in place and revert once you have learned something.
+We run an experiment to either prove the theory or learn something new and have a rollback plan in place and revert once something has been learnt.

-Choose experiments based on real-world events and incidents.
-The experiment might be more valuable if it is run in production, as that is the system we are trying to understand.

 This can reduce the on-call burden not only by giving higher confidence in the system but can serve as on-call training.
 Engineers get a sense of the chaos already in the system, become familiar with the observability tools, and are engaged and focused on resilience.